Instead of pondering just how many pecks Peter Piper could pick, here’s a much more enjoyable way to spend your time:

 But this compilation focuses only on the Cucumis sativus cultivars that were passed down as heirlooms or bred as hybrids because their fruits are ideal for pickling.

-The cucumbers mature at one and a half to five inches long, for example, the perfect range of sizes for gherkin pickles, or those pre-cut into sandwich slices or spears.
+The cucumbers mature at one and a half to six inches long, for example, the perfect range of sizes for gherkin pickles, or those pre-cut into sandwich slices or spears.

 They’re also blockier than slicing types, which is intentional.
 The flatter sides and blunt ends allow them to fit easily into pickle jars with less wasted space.